sergioisidoro/about-me/cv.md

 * ISO27000

 ### Business Analyst (2018 - present)
-As addition to the Risk Officer, I assumed the role of Business analyst, supporting business decisions of the buisness owners, through data driven decision making.
+As addition to the Risk Officer, I assumed the role of Business analyst, supporting the business owners in data driven decision making.

 Technologies:
 * Scikit learn